 These wood chips are often considered a waste stream but as you can see here have many valuable uses in landscaping, gardening, and erosion control.
 The City of Martinsville VA saves tens of thousand a year using recycled wood chips rather than purchasing mulch for around city landscaping.

 These foot paths symbolize the many uses of organic waste streams.
-Smart tree services contractors can turn this waste stream into an income opportunity.
-Not by charging private individuals for chips, but instead in marketing or partnership opportunity.
+Innovative tree services contractors can turn this waste stream into an income opportunity.
+Not by charging private individuals for chips, but in marketing or partnership opportunity.
 Contact us for details about unique marketing solutions that show you how.

 [Ed. note: Using raw wood chips the wrong way will kill trees, attract termites, and cause many problems in your landscape.
 Raw wood chips may not be suitable for all applications and may contain diseased materials.
 Consult an Arborist or other qualified professional before using any tree waste stream.]